 Currently, the United States is an upcoming force in the world Hemp market.
 7% of the US population falls in the category of being active Hemp users.
 That number is to increase to 10% gradually.
-The US market alone could reach over 16 Billion in sales by 2025.
+The US market alone could reach over 16 billion in sales by 2025.

 This is mainly due to the change in the law; in December of 2018.
 The farm bill passed in late 2018 made Hemp products legal under the condition that their THC content is below 0.3%.
-Any Hemp Product found above the legal dosage would not be allowed for production, retail, or consumption.
-Although the history of Cannabis was not always this way for the U.S. It took a long path to reach this goal to legality.
+Any hemp product found above the legal dosage would not be allowed for production, retail, or consumption.
+Although the history of cannabis was not always this way for the U.S. It took a long path to reach this goal to legality.

-Hemp declared as Legal
+Hemp Declared as Legal in the United States

 It is legal to purchase and consume certain CBD products in all 50 states.
 The government classifies hemp as any plant of the cannabis family that contains less than 0.3% Tetrahydrocannabinol (THC).
 THC is the’high’ or the psychoactive constituent of cannabis.